 The most appropriate lubricant to use when you have metal touching plastic is a silicone or polytetrafluoroethylene (PTFE) based product.
 PTFE is considered hydrophobic, which means that it has the ability to repel water.
 It is the best choice when your equipment is being used in damp or wet conditions and is typically used on rubber, metal, plastic and wood.

 Silicone and PTFE lubricants are also the best choice for plastic on plastic lubrication.
 If you choose a silicone product, be advised that it tends to collect dust and dirt.
 The PTFE will provide a harder layer that is less likely to create this situation.

 The PTFE lubricant is your best choice for metal on rubber.
 Again, the hard, thin layer that it produces will best protect your equipment against a buildup of dust, dirt, and grime.

 Do Your Research on the Equipment’s Coating System and Lubrication Applications

-Be sure to refer back to any maintenance or warranty information on manufacturer’s recommendations for lubricants to reduce the risk of damage to your equipment.
+Be sure to refer back to any maintenance or warranty information on the manufacturer’s recommendations for lubricants to reduce the risk of damage to your equipment.

 Is your equipment in a moist, humid or wet environment?
 If so, it is susceptible to rust and extra wear and tear.
 There are rust removers that do not contain harsh chemicals that can be safely applied to remove rust from your equipment.
 Once it is clean, promptly apply the appropriate lubricant to ensure protection.

 Remember the value of preventative care.
-It is much less costly and time intensive to spend a little time properly maintaining your equipment than it is to have it be damaged, not function properly, or to have to spend the money to replace it.
+It is much less costly and time-intensive to spend a little time properly maintaining your equipment than it is to have it be damaged, not function properly, or to have to spend the money to replace it.